sjmiller609/orbit-ui/README.md

 All styles are defined in Sass.
 Though outside of color variables, few mixins or other more advanced Sass features are necessary.

 Each component includes a `className` prop that enables styles passed down to any children components.

+## Storybook

+[https://storybook.js.org/](Storybook) is a library that supports building an component library for UI elements.
+This is useful for developing individual UI elements and containers as well as providing a ready-made document per component.

+Included in Storybook are the following add-ons:
+- Viewport - for testing components at various viewport sizes
+- Info - displays available component props and other details
+- A11y - tests and provides accessibility information
+- Knobs - for testing various information (text, objects, etc.) on different props
+- Actions - provides mock functions for button clicks and form submissions
+- Router - includes Redux for each component

+While building a new component or updating an existing component, it is important to also create or update the `_story.js` file associated with it.
+Storybook is only useful when its provided with the most update to date and accurate information.

 ## Apollo